Alicia2203/Detection-of-DeepFake-Text-with-Semantic-Emoji-Sentiment-and-Linguistic-Features/README.md

 # Bot or Human?
-Detection of DeepFake Test with Semantic, Emoji, Sentiment and Linguistic Features
+Detection of DeepFake Text with Semantic, Emoji, Sentiment and Linguistic Features
 ---
-**A Final Year Capstone Reseach Project**
+**A Final Year Capstone Research Project**

+**Project Overview**
+Developed a classifier to distinguish between machine-generated text (MGT), also known as deepfake text, and human-written text (HWT) on Twitter.
+Fine-tuned a pre-trained transformer model, BERT, and integrated it with emoji and linguistic features to construct a comprehensive feature vector for robust classificaiton.
+Achieved an impressive accuracy rate of 88.3% and identified distinct characteristics of MGT, contributing to the field of machine-generated text detection on social media platforms.

 **Author:**
 1. Alicia Chong Tsui Ying - [alicia.chong.data@gmail.com](mailto:alicia.chong.data@gmail.com)